jouellnyc/BB-ESP32-KIOSK/README.md

 To connect the esp32 to an ili9341, you can follow https://www.youtube.com/watch?v=rq5yPJbX_uk

+- edit the 'screen' variable in hardware/config.py to match your selected device/hardware:

 #### Setup

 Plug in BB-ESP32-KIOSK with a USB-C cable.